Oriental Bird Club

 Based on previously funded projects and OBC priorities:

-• Projects targeting species listed as threatened on the IUCN Red List receive priority
+• Projects targeting species listed as threatened on the IUCN Red List (particularly Critically Endangered and Endangered) receive priority

-• Strong partnerships with local communities and conservation organizations are essential
+• Strong partnerships with local communities and conservation organisations are essential

 • Clear conservation outcomes and measurable objectives strengthen applications

-• Projects led by or substantially involving Asian nationals are particularly welcomed
+• Projects led by or substantially involving nationals from the country where work takes place are particularly welcomed

 • Combining research with practical conservation action and community engagement